Introductory training outlines the fundamental principles of safeguarding children and young people.

 - how to make a safe environment for young people

 - signposts for further information and support

-This information could be delivered in a training or e-learning course – such as the NSPCC's introductory Child Protection in Sport online course – or in other formats, such as websites, leaflets, webinars, podcasts and applications.
+This information could be delivered in a training or e-learning course – such as the NSPCC's introductory online course Child Protection in sport and physical activity training – or in other formats, such as websites, leaflets, webinars, podcasts and applications.

 Who provides training